saptarshibasu/kafka-study/README.md

   * At most once — Messages may be lost but are never redelivered.
   * At least once — Messages are never lost but may be redelivered.
   * Exactly once — this is what people actually want, each message is delivered once and only once.
+* At most once (producer perspective) - No retry if successful response from broker is not received (`retries = 0`)
+* At least once (producer perspective) - If no success response received from broker, retry again (`retries = Integer.MAX_VALUE`, `delivery.timeout.ms = 120000`)
+* Exacly once (producer perspective) -
+  * `retries = Integer.MAX_VALUE`, `delivery.timeout.ms = 120000`, `enable.idempotence = true`
+  * Broker assigns each producer a unique id (PID) and keep a sequence number that increments with each message sent
+  * Leveraging the in-order property of Kafka (and TCP), the broker can only keep track of the highest sequence number seen and reject any sequence number lower than that
+  *

 * **Idempotence** - `enable.idempotence`
   * Each producer will be assigned a PID by the broker